otaviokamel/predit_sales/README.md

-# rossmann_sales
+# Forecasting the Sales for Rossmann Stores

 This repository is a project of machine learning to predict sales from different stores, serving as a studying project.

-The method, solution and problem was proposed by Meigarom Lopes, in his digital course: "Data Science em Produção" - https://www.hotmart.com/product/data-science-em-producao/Y24207977W
+The problem, method and solution were proposed by Meigarom Lopes, in his digital course: "Data Science em Produção" - https://www.hotmart.com/product/data-science-em-producao/Y24207977W.

-The data used is available at https://www.kaggle.com/c/rossmann-store-sales/data
+The data used is available at Kaggle: https://www.kaggle.com/c/rossmann-store-sales/data.